penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wp-optimize/readme.txt

 === WP-Optimize - Clean, Compress, Cache. ===
 Contributors: DavidAnderson, ruhanirabin, DNutbourne, aporter, snightingale, lumberhack Donate link: https://david.dw-perspective.org.uk/donate
-Tags: cache, optimizing, database, image optimize, performance, clean, spam, speed, caching, smush, smushing Requires at least: 3.9
+Tags: cache, minify, database, image optimize, performance, clean, spam, speed, caching, smush, smushing Requires PHP: 5.6
+Requires at least: 4.4
-Tested up to: 5.3
+Tested up to: 5.6
-Stable tag: 3.0.16
+Stable tag: 3.1.6
 License: GPLv2+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Makes your site fast and efficient.
-It cleans the database, compresses images and caches pages.
-Cached sites attract more traffic and users.
+Boost your site's speed and performance through caching.
+Clean the database, compress images and cache your site for higher speed & SEO.

 == Description ==

-WP-Optimize is a revolutionary, all-in-one plugin that cleans your database, compresses your images and caches your site.
+WP-Optimize is a revolutionary, all-in-one WordPress performance plugin that cleans your database, compresses your images and caches your site.

 Our cache feature is built around the world’s fastest caching engine.
 This simple, popular and highly effective tool has everything you need to keep your website fast and thoroughly optimized!